xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 > In 8.1.0+, you can submit test run with Release information to Azure.

-Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.
+Katalon Studio can be natively integrated with Azure Test Plans service of Azure DevOps (ADO).
 This integration will help you:

 1. Establish a connection between a Katalon Studio project and ADO project.
 2. Easily map ADO Test Cases to automated Test Cases in Katalon Studio.